saurabh0227/vumonic-saurabh/README.md

 localhost:3000/articleBinaryRepresentation -> GET =>Used to fetch binary representation of artilces.

 localhost:3000/createTag -> POST =>Used to add a tag in DB.

+# Configuration info
+All the configuration files and place in config folder i.e mongoose connection, server information, and routes information.